nazar-pc/CleverStyle-Framework/docs/quick-start/CleverStyle-Widgets.md

 Attributes (also available as properties, so use whatever is more convenient):
 * compact - boolean, uses automatic width computation, which is more compact that enforced styled width
-* fullWidth - boolean, makes element width 100%
+* full-width - boolean, makes element width 100%
-* tight - boolean, affects button styling by removing space after button and placing directly before next element (useful for button groups and combining with inputs)
+* tight - boolean, affects styling by removing space after element and placing directly before next element (useful for button groups and combining with inputs)

 Properties:
 * tooltip - string, if specified then tooltip with specified content will be shown on hover